-Job Title: University Lecturer in Romantic Literature and Tutorial Fellow
+Job Title: Professor of English and Comparative Literature and Tutorial Fellow

 Email address: firstname.lastname@example.org

 - Enlightenment and Romantic literature (esp. poetry) and philosophy

 - Literary history and theory (esp. genre theory)

 - Anglo-Italian literary and cultural relations (esp.
 Byron)